oneAPI DPC++ Compiler and Runtime architecture design¶

 }

-On the runtime side, when setting local memory arguments, the CUDA PI implementation will internally set the argument as the offset with respect to the accumulated size of used local memory.
+On the runtime side, when setting local memory arguments, the CUDA UR implementation will internally set the argument as the offset with respect to the accumulated size of used local memory.
 This approach preserves the existing PI interface.

 Global offset support¶